Multi-scale detection of variance changes in renewal processes in the presence of rate change points: Abstract

 \section{Abstract}

 Non-stationarity of the rate or variance of events is a well-known problem in the description and analysis of time series of events, such as neuronal spike trains.
-A multiple filter test (MFT) for homogeneity of the rate has been proposed earlier that detects change points on multiple time scales simultaneously.
+A multiple filter test (MFT) for rate homogeneity has been proposed earlier that detects change points on multiple time scales simultaneously.
 It is based on a filtered derivative approach, and the rejection threshold derives from a Gaussian limit process $L$ which is independent of the point process parameters.

-Here we extend the MFT to the analysis of variance homogeneity of life times.
-When the rate is constant, the MFT extends directly to the null hypothesis of constant variance and also to higher order moments under the assumption of homogeneity of lower order moments.
-In the presence of rate change points, we propose an adaptation of the test statistic.
-In order to ensure that rate changes are not falsely interpreted as variance changes, we propose to estimate the rate change points first, irrespective of potential variance changes, and incorporate these estimates in the statistical test for variance homogeneity.
+Here we extend the MFT to variance homogeneity of life times.
+When the rate is constant, the MFT extends directly to the null hypothesis of constant variance.
+In the presence of rate change points, we propose to incorporate estimates of these in the test for variance homogeneity, using an adaptation of the test statistic.
 The resulting limit process shows slight deviations from $L$ that depend on unknown process parameters.
-We use simulations to show that these deviations tend to be small for a wide range of parameter values, suggesting that the use of $L$ does not considerably change the properties of the statistical test.
-Finally, the procedure is applied to empirical spike trains obtained from dopaminergic neurons in anaesthetized mice, indicating various profiles of rate and variance change points.
+However, these deviations are small and do not considerably change the properties of the statistical test.
+This allows practical application, e.g.~to neuronal spike trains, which indicates various profiles of rate and variance change points.

 Keywords: \\ point process; changepoint detection; filtered derivative; multiscale; spike train; change in variance; change in rate